How to order free at-home COVID tests and check their expiration dates

 Kits should arrive about one to two weeks after ordering, according to the site.
 In some parts of the state, residents also have the option of picking up tests locally, but people are urged to call their local health department first to check.

 As of Monday, DOH was not expecting any changes to the state’s test kit program for the “foreseeable future, including testing availability.”
-The state currently has about 3.8 million tests available, said DOH spokesperson Raechel Sims.
+The state currently has about 3.8 million tests available, said DOH spokesperson Rachael Sims.

 Private health insurers will cover tests